 - Tap on the mic and start speaking.
 (Alternatively, you can enter text)

 - Now tap on the play button to speak the translated language.

-The Translate app will display the language spoken and its translation in the other language instantly.
-Once you tap on the Play button, iPhone will speak the translated language on speakerphone.
-The other user can also use the same phone or his phone to translate the language for you, in this case, Spanish to English.
-Likewise, both people can speak their own language and the iPhone will translate them to each other.
+The Translate app will instantly display the language spoken and its translation into the other language.
+Once you tap on the Play button, iPhone will speak the translated language on the speakerphone.
+The other user can also use the same phone or phone to translate the language for you, in this case, Spanish to English.
+Likewise, both people can speak their language, and the iPhone will translate them for each other.

 Tips for iPhone Translator App

 You can hold your iPhone in landscape orientation for better viewability.
 Go to the iPhone control center to toggle off Screen Rotate or the “Portrait Orientation Lock” option.

 Instead of speaking, you can enter the text on the screen.
 The iPhone app will auto-detect your language when you type or speak.
 There is a tiny icon on the bottom where you can select the dictionary.
 You can check the meaning of the translated work by tapping on the dictionary icon.

 The Translate app on iPhone currently supports only a few languages.
 Luckily, it contains the most common languages across continents so that you can use all of them.